 05/24/64 Pierre Salinger, Former White House Press Secretary

-05/31/64 Senator Thomas H. Kuchel, (R) California campaign manager
+05/31/64 Senator Thomas H. Kuchel, (R) California campaign manager for Governor

 Rockefeller and former Senator William Noland, (R) campaign manager for